funktionale-programmierung/bob2015/2020/robinson-burns.md

 personal emotional needs.

 In the past few years, at five companies, I've experienced a lot of different ways of working.
-Finally, at Previse, I'm part of a team that solves problems together effectively.
-Sounds simple, but it's taken a combined 80+ years of experience for us to get here!
+Finally, at Previse, I was part of a team that solves problems together effectively.
+Sounds simple, but it's taken a combined 80+ years of experience to get there!

-Our engineering team identified a methodology that guides our collaboration.
-Every day we engage in the process of evolving it and embodying continuous learning.
+My engineering team at Previse identified a methodology that guides our collaboration.
+Every day we engaged in the process of evolving it and embodying continuous learning.

 This talk is about better ways of working together.
 It's worth